yenode/learning_ros2_ws/README.md

-# Commands & Theoretical PortionURDF (Unified Robot Description Format)
+# Commands & Theoretical Portion for URDF (Unified Robot Description Format)

 ### URDF is XML-based format that describes a robot's physical structure, visual appearance, and collision properties.
 It's the foundation for robot modeling in ROS.